What is Good Day’s Work?

 First, all of the training’s subject matter is geared specifically for farm and other agribusiness operations.

 Second, the reporting platform goes beyond any other safety-training resource to make compliance as easy as possible for you—even in the event of a surprise OSHA inspection!

 All you have to do is contact us for a free quote—at which point we’ll get you and your employees set up with access so you can use the platform online, any time.

 When I become a Good Day’s Work customer, what exactly am I buying?

 You’re buying the two key—and necessary—components of a qualified OSHA safety-training program.

 - You’re buying access to a library of online video training “classes” for your employees.
-You register employees for these classes using credits that you buy on a “pay-as-you-go” basis.
+You register employees for these classes using user accounts that you buy upfront (and as needed).